MartinKraychev/IMDB-project-rest/README.md

-# Movie Catalogue REST API with Django
+# Movie Catalogue REST API with Django as Backend and JS, HTML, CSS for as Frontend
+# Page is used for routing and Lit-html for templating.
 ## It contains 2 apps: The Backend is in folder Movies and the frontend in frontend folder

 ## To test locally:
 ### For the Backend